Alie-nSoundSystems/SoundOS/README.md

    - DSP module (with the help of ADAU1701 DSP IC from AnalogDevices)
    - SD Card MP3 Player module
-   - Digital Volume/Mute Control module (using the M62429 IC powered board)
+   - Digital Volume/Mute Control module (using the DSP ic)
    - Digital Crossover module (also using ADAU1701)
    - RGB LED Control module (using MIKROE-3078 - "RGB DRIVER CLICK")
    - Digital Potentiometer module (using MIKROE-4596 - "DIGI POT 8 CLICK")